Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Numerical Experiments

-\paragraph{Comparison of Gradient Norms.} In \Cref{fig:grad_20}, we track the subgradient magnitude $\|g_i^t\|$ at the end of each epoch when training with \ref{eq:spsmax-smooth} versus \ref{eq:sgd-sps-M} for ResNet-20 in CIFAR-10/100.
-Empirically, \ref{eq:spsmax-smooth} drives (sub)gradients to very small values, whereas \ref{eq:sgd-sps-M} maintains noticeably larger norms.
-This behaviour is desirable: the safeguarded Polyak rule in \ref{eq:sgd-sps-M} not only prevents division by vanishing gradients in its denominator, but also mitigates gradient collapse by preventing the gradient norms themselves from approaching zero.
+\textbf{Comparison of Gradient Norms.} In \Cref{fig:grad_20}, we track the subgradient magnitude $\|g_i^t\|$ at the end of each epoch when training with \ref{eq:spsmax-smooth} versus \ref{eq:sgd-sps-M} for ResNet-20 in CIFAR-10/100.
+Empirically, \ref{eq:spsmax-smooth} drives (sub)gradients to very small values, whereas under \ref{eq:sgd-sps-M} we observe noticeably larger norms.
+While \ref{eq:sgd-sps-M} prevents division by vanishing subgradients in its denominator \emph{by construction}, here we additionally observe \emph{empirically} that the subgradient norms themselves remain larger than under \ref{eq:spsmax-smooth}, instead of collapsing towards zero.

 The gradient norms increase during the training run.
 However, this increase does not lead to a loss in generalization performance.
 This observation has recently been studied in \citet{defazio2025gradients} where the author provides a theoretical explanation for this phenomenon.
 Here we provide evidence that this phenomenon appears in the safeguarded version of SPS.